ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 ## TEEP Message Type Registry

-IANA is requested to create a new registry titled "TEEP Message Types" within the TEEP registry.
+IANA is requested to create a new registry titled "TEEP Message Types" within the "Trusted Execution Environment Provisioning (TEEP) Protocol Parameters" registry group.
 The registry has the following format:

 | Value | Name | Reference |
 |-------|------|-----------|